dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ## Load generators: a very abridged overview

-Generating load for websites is a solved problem.
-If you have a straightforward http-based backend, there are a slew of load-generating tools available for you to use[^3].
-These tools do far more than just mindlessly hammering an API endpoint!
+Generating web traffic load for websites is a solved problem: if you have a straightforward http-based backend, there are a slew of load-generating tools available for you to use[^3].
+These tools do far more than just mindlessly hammering an API endpoint, however!
 They are very much capable of having scenarios with complex user flows:

 [^3]: [Apache JMeter](https://jmeter.apache.org/), [k6](https://k6.io/), [Locust](https://locust.io/) and [NBomber](https://nbomber.com/) come to mind.